Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Sync Length with Notes
     * If selected, the length of the copied action will be scaled to match the length of the note it is copied to multiplied by the scale factor.
+    * Action Timing
+        * Scale Action Length
+          * Stretch or compress the action to fit the scaled NLA strip.
+        * Repeat
+          * Repeat the action to fill the scaled NLA strip.
+Truncates the action if the action is longer than the NLA strip.
     * Scale Factor
         * Affects the length of actions when "Sync Length with Notes" is selected.
 The copied action length will be equal to the length of the note multiplied by this scale factor.
 (Scale factor of 1 will match the note length exactly.)
 * Copy to Note End
     * Copies the action to the end of the note instead of the beginning.
 * Add filters: